Mixed-use regeneration of former Ford manufacturing plant

 The four-acre site near Merrielands, Dagenham, was formerly part of the Ford manufacturing plant, and lies within the London Riverside Opportunity Area: a 3,000-hectare major regeneration zone spanning the boroughs of Barking and Dagenham.

-Our structural engineers are designing a concrete frame for five-to-nine-storey blocks of midrise apartments.
-This includes a finite element analysis of concrete floor slabs to provide the most efficient design, resulting in minimised slab thickness and reinforcement quantities.
-At the same time, we are working closely with the architect to position columns in the most effective positions.
+Our structural engineers designed a concrete frame for five-to-nine-storey blocks of midrise apartments.
+This included a finite element analysis of concrete floor slabs to provide the most efficient design, resulting in minimised slab thickness and reinforcement quantities.
+At the same time, we worked closely with the architect to position columns in the most effective positions.
 The superstructure is supported on CFA piled foundations.

-Our civil engineering team is providing a full drainage design with a series of SUDS features.
-Close co-ordination between our civil, structural and M&E engineers has allowed effective below ground drainage, services, foundations and piles to be closely co-ordinated during the design stage in a 3D environment to mitigate against any potential clashes during the site works.
+Our civil engineering team provided a full drainage design with a series of SUDS features.
+Close co-ordination between our civil, structural and MEP engineers enabled effective below ground drainage, services, foundations and piles to be closely co-ordinated during the design stage in a 3D environment to mitigate against any potential clashes during the site works.

-Our building performance engineering team are also providing a full suite of mechanical and electrical services including lighting, power, CCTV, fire alarms and hot water heating systems.
+Our MEP team provided a full suite of mechanical and electrical services including lighting, power, CCTV, fire alarms and hot water heating systems.

 Image courtesy of PRC.